 Question: What did Miriam prophesy about the deliverance of the Israelites?
 And it was at that time the spirit of יהוה was upon Miriam, the daughter of Amram the sister of Aaron, and she prophesied about the house saying, "A son will be born unto us from my father and mother at this time, and he will save Israel from the hands of Egypt."
 When Amram heard the words of his daughter, Amram took Jochebed his wife, three years after he had driven her away, and he came to her and she conceived.
 At the end of seven months from her conception she brought forth a son, and the whole house was filled with great light as of the light of the sun and moon at the time of their shining.
-When Jochebed saw the child that it was good (Jashar)
+When Jochebed saw the child that it was good (ההוה) spirit was upon him) and pleasing to the sight, she hid it for three months in an inner room.
+Jashar